babel/website/docs/learn.md

 <blockquote class="babel-callout babel-callout-info">
   <h4>REPL</h4>
   <p>
-    Be sure to try these features out in the online
+    Be sure to try these features out in the online&#8200;
     <a href="/repl">REPL</a>.
   </p>
 </blockquote>